-At Dalestorth we use the 'Inspire' planning scheme to structure our Art & Design lessons.
-The different aspects of Art & Design are covered during a 2 year cycle within each teaching team (EYFS, Years 1 & 2, Years 3 & 4 and Years 5 & 6) and we strive to ensure that the children build on, develop and progress their knowledge, skills and confidence in Art & Design as they move through school.
+At Dalestorth, we work on a 2 year cycle within each teaching team (EYFS, Years 1 & 2, Years 3 & 4 and Years 5 & 6) and we strive to ensure that the children build on, develop and progress their knowledge, skills and confidence in Art & Design as they move through school.

-During each 2 year cycle the children should cover the following aspects of Art & Design: drawing, painting, collage, 3D construction, printmaking, textiles and ICT.
-We also want to ensure every child has the opportunity to experience and explore a wide range of art media during their time at Dalestorth, including paint, chalk, charcoal, pastels, sketching pencils, clay, Modroc, wax crayons, ink, pencil crayons, photographs, fabric, natural materials (leaves etc), felt, collage, dyes, papier mache, sponges and so on.
+During each 2 year cycle the children will cover the following aspects of Art & Design: drawing, painting, collage, 3D construction, printmaking, textiles and ICT.
+We also want to ensure every child has the opportunity to experience and explore a wide range of art media during their time at Dalestorth.
+This includes, but is not limited to; paint, chalk, charcoal, pastels, sketching pencils, clay, Modroc, wax crayons, ink, pencil crayons, photographs, fabric, natural materials (leaves etc), felt, collage, dyes, papier mache and sponges.

 At Dalestorth we try and promote a love of Art & Design outside of the school day as well as during our lessons.
 We often have art and craft clubs running after school for children from Year 1 to Year 6 at different times throughout the year.
 Below are a few pictures taken during an art club for Years 3 & 4.

 We also enjoy working with outside providers to give our children access to additional opportunities.
 This year, we have started working with the company Clay Creators who have already run several of their amazing after school clubs for our children.
 Clay Creators have developed a programme that encourages children to enhance a wide range of skills through maths, geometry, fine motor skills and imagination.
 We can't wait to see what the children will make and learn during each themed session!